akb46mayu/Hidden-Markov-Decision-Process-for-activity-forecasting2-2015-/Code/readme.md

 # How to run the code
 ## 1 Quick run
 The feature folder featfolder includes all the 40 feature files.
-The files can also generated from step 1.3, but it will take some time.
+The files can also be generated from step 1.3, but it will take some time.
 If it has been put into the corresponding folder, we can do the following things:
 ## 2 Activity forecasting for one goal
 1) Directly run main3_OC.m, and we will observe the forecasting distribution.
 This program runs quickly, because the value function map and the feature maps have been pre-computed.